gbv/aREF/aref.md

 Applications MAY predefine additional implicit namespace maps.
 Mappings in an explicit [*namespace map*] precedence over implicit mappings.

+An aREF document MUST NOT contain more than one namespace map.

 See <http://prefix.cc> and [RDF::NS] for additional common namespace mappings.